Performs a multinomial logistic regression. Select in the dialog a target column (combo box on top), i.e.

 The SAG solver works best with z-score normalized data.

 That means that the columns are normalized to have zero mean and a standard deviation of one.
+This can be

-If you have very sparse data (lots of zero values), this normalization will destroy the sparsity.
+achieved by using a normalizer node before learning.
+If you have very sparse data (lots of zero values),

-In this case it is recommended to only normalize the dense features to exploit the sparsity during
+this normalization will destroy the sparsity.
+In this case it is recommended to only normalize the dense

-the calculations (SAG solver with lazy calculation).
+features to exploit the sparsity during the calculations (SAG solver with lazy calculation).
+Note, however,

-Note, however, that the normalization will lead to different coefficients and statistics of those (standard error, z-score, etc.).
+that the normalization will lead to different coefficients and statistics of those

-Hence if you want to use the learner for statistics (obtaining the mentioned statistics) rather than machine learning (obtaining a classifier),
+(obtaining the mentioned statistics) rather than machine learning (obtaining a classifier), you should

-you should carefully consider if normalization makes sense for your task at hand.
+carefully consider if normalization makes sense for your task at hand.
+If the node outputs missing values

-If the node outputs missing values for the parameter statistics, this is very likely caused by insufficient normalization and you will have
+for the parameter statistics, this is very likely caused by insufficient normalization and you will have to

-to use the IRLS solver if you can't normalize your data.
+use the IRLS solver if you can't normalize your data.

 Solvers

-The solver is the most important choice you make as it will dictate which algorithm is used to solve the problem.
+The solver is the most important choice you make as it will dictate which algorithm is used to solve the

-Iteratively reweighted least squares This solver uses an iterative optimization approach which is also
+Iteratively reweighted least squares This solver uses an iterative optimization approach

-sometimes termed Fisher's scoring, to calculate the model.
-It works well for small tables with only view columns
+which is also sometimes termed Fisher's scoring, to calculate the model.
+It works well for small

-but fails on larger tables.
-Note that it is the most error prone solver because it can't calculate a model if the
+tables with only view columns but fails on larger tables.
+Note that it is the most error prone

-This solver is also not capable of dealing with tables where there are more columns than rows because it does not
+where there are more columns than rows because it does not support regularization.

-Stochastic average gradient (SAG) This solver implements a variant of stochastic gradient descent which tends to
+Stochastic average gradient (SAG) This solver implements a variant of stochastic gradient

-converge considerably faster than vanilla stochastic gradient descent.
-For more information on the algorithm see
+descent which tends to converge considerably faster than vanilla stochastic gradient descent.
+For

-The default learning rate of 0.1 was selected because it often works well but ultimately the optimal learning rate always
+must be selected.
+The default learning rate of 0.1 was selected because it often works well but

-depends on the data and should be treated as a hyperparameter.
+ultimately the optimal learning rate always depends on the data and should be treated as a

 Learning Rate/Step Size Strategy

-The learning rate strategy provides the learning rates for the gradient descent.
+Only relevant for the SAG solver.
+The learning rate strategy provides the learning rates for the

-When selecting a learning rate strategy and initial learning rate keep in mind that there is always a trade off
+gradient descent.
+When selecting a learning rate strategy and initial learning rate keep in mind that

-between the size of the learning rate and the number of epochs that are required to converge to a solution.
+there is always a trade off between the size of the learning rate and the number of epochs that are

-With a smaller learning rate the solver will take longer to find a solution but if the learning rate is too large
+required to converge to a solution.
+With a smaller learning rate the solver will take longer to find a

-it might skip over the optimal solution and diverge in the worst case.
+solution but if the learning rate is too large it might skip over the optimal solution and diverge in

 Fixed The provided step size is used for the complete training.
-This strategy works well for the SAG solver,
+This strategy works well for

-even if relatively large learning rates are used.
+the SAG solver, even if relatively large learning rates are used.

-Line Search Experimental learning rate strategy that tries to find the optimal learning rate for the SAG solver.
+Line Search Experimental learning rate strategy that tries to find the optimal learning rate

 Regularization